OpenRefine/OpenRefine/docs/docs/manual/exporting.md

 From the <span class="menuItems">Export</span> dropdown, select <span class="menuItems">OpenRefine project archive to file</span>.
 OpenRefine exports your full project with all of its history.
 It does not export any current views or applied facets.
 Any reconciliation information will be preserved, but the importing installation will need to add the same reconciliation services to keep working with that data.

 OpenRefine exports files in `.tar.gz` format.
 You can rename the file when you save it; otherwise it will bear the project name.
 You can either save it locally or upload it to Google Drive (which requires you to authorize a Google account), using the <span class="menuItems">OpenRefine project archive to Google Drive...</span> option.
 OpenRefine will not share the link with you, only confirm that the file was uploaded.

+## Export operations

+You can [save and re-apply the history of any project](running#reusing-operations) (all the operations shown in the Undo/Redo tab).
+This creates JSON that you can copy into a file for later reuse.